 Cloud forensics can be divided into three parts.

-Organizational.
-This phase covers all associated with events stakeholders and entities such as service providers, policies, and SLAs.
+- Organizational- This phase covers investigating all associated with events, stakeholders and entities such as service providers, policies, and SLAs.

-Cloud storage platforms such as Dropbox, Google Drive, Microsoft OneDrive, Evernote, etc., have become popular ever since and an important aspect of client-side forensics.
+Client-side forensics- Most of the attacks or incidents occur on the client-side or at the endpoint.
+Also, it is relatively easy to get data from the client rather than the server.
+Sources of potential digital evidence in the client-side are: Registry files, Logs, Database files etc. Cloud storage platforms such as Dropbox, Google Drive, Microsoft OneDrive, Evernote, etc., have become popular ever since and are an important aspect of client-side forensics.
 These platforms consist of valuable information of users.
 These programs leave important artifacts on the system that are important to forensic investigators.
 The logs of these platforms can be used to create a for event reconstruction and investigation.

 Challenges in cloud forensics